-It is also important to note that, unlike urban parks and sports facilities, recreation (in this instance outdoor recreation) is not always the primary purpose for the locations audited.
+It is also important to note that, unlike urban parks and sports facilities, recreation (in this instance outdoor recreation) is not the primary purpose for the vast majority of the locations audited.
 Recreation tends to be a secondary function, with conservation most often the primary function of the land.
 Additionally, many parks have not had recreation infrastructure developed due to remoteness, lack of funding or timing.
-There may have been an intent to support recreation use when acquired/donated/transferred to council but this recreational purpose may not yet have been achieved.
+There may have been an intent to support recreation use when acquired/donated/transferred to council.